WeKiBan/tic-tac-toe/README.md

-# tick-tack-toe
+# tic-tac-toe
-Tick-Tack-Toe Project from the Odin project curriculum.
+Tic-Tac-Toe Project from the Odin project curriculum.